-Mets Noah Syndergaard On The Disalbed List With ‘Hand, Foot, And Mouth Diesease’
+Mets' Noah Syndergaard On The Disabled List With Hand, Foot, And Mouth Disease

 — Deadspin (@Deadspin) July 22, 2018

-The 6-1 athlete has a 2.89 ERA and 83 strikeouts this season for the New York Mets.
+The 6-foot-1 athlete has a 2.89 ERA and 83 strikeouts this season for the New York Mets.
 With his July 31, non-waiver deadline approaching, the Mets manager was asked if his illness might affect the trade.

 “I don’t think so because this is a short-term issue and he’s been out there a few times and teams know what he is,” Ricco told the New York Post.